-Chrome is one of the most popular web-browsers in existence so it makes sense to use a VPN service with it.
+Chrome is one of the most popular web-browsers in existence, so it makes sense to use a VPN service with it.

-In this article we aim to answer all those questions and more.
+In this article, we aim to answer all those questions and more.
 So if you're looking for a Chrome VPN this year, your search is over.

 Top VPNs for Chrome

-Huge 30-day money back guarantee
+- 30-day money back guarantee

-ExpressVPN is one of the number 1 VPN providers in the world and recently made our top VPNs for 2020 guide.
+ExpressVPN is one of the number 1 VPN providers in the world and recently made our top VPNs for 2021 guide.
 So it makes sense their Chrome VPN extension is no exception.

-All it takes is just 1 or 2 clicks without even needing to leave the Chrome browser.
+They are one of our favourite Chrome extensions, all it takes is just 1 or 2 clicks without even needing to leave the Chrome browser.

-For simplicity and ease of use within your browser you really can't go wrong.
-If you find it isn't for you then there's also a 30-day money back guarantee which they do honour, unlike some other providers.
+For simplicity and ease of use within your browser, you really can't go wrong.
+If you find it isn't for you then there's also a 30-day money-back guarantee which they do honour, unlike some other providers.

 Our #1 Recommended Choice for Chrome

 The Chrome VPN browser extension sits neatly in the corner of your browser and can be activated and deactivated easily.
-If you want to secure your browser viewing habits or change your online location easily then NordVPN works well.
+If you want to secure your browser viewing habits or change your online location easily, then NordVPN works well.

 One aspect we really liked was the CyberSec feature which has been rolled over from the main desktop software and protects you against malware and blocks annoying adverts.